Visiting Skomer Island Puffins & Wildlife (Updated 2024)

 You might be surprised to learn that Puffins aren’t the only attractions on Skomer Island – although, in my opinion, they are the cutest!

-There are several other seabirds, birds of prey and other wildlife to spot on your trip to Skomer.
+Other than the popular puffins, you can spot several other seabirds, birds of prey, and other wildlife on your trip to Skomer.

 black-and-white-birds-on-a-cliff